Coding-Void/Extreme-Golfing/README.md

 ***Requirements For Download***

-- Must be on Windows
+- Must be on Windows (I honestly do not know if this will work on a Mac or not, but feel free to try to do so.
+It should work on Windows)
 - You do not need a specific resolution, the game's window will automatically set itself to 2/3 of a (1920x1080) resolution anyway, so as long as your screen is big enough to fit the width you should be fine
 - Around a little less than 100 MB of data for download